HighOutputVentures/highoutput-library/cloud-storage/README.md

 ## Class: **CloudStorage**

 ### **new CloudStorage(options)**
-* **options.scope** `string` Scope in the single bucket where the file is stored.
+* **options.scope** `string` Scope in the single bucket where the file is going to be stored.
 This should be equivalent to your app name.
 * **options.region?** `string` Specified region.
 Default value is `'ap-southeast-1'`.
 * **options.accessKey** `string` AWS Access Key ID.
 * **options.secretKey** `string` AWS Secret Access Key.